 Svenska Retursystem provides six different modules of SRS trays that are used in the grocery industry.
-The loop position on the SRS tray shall always be in constant position at item level.
-That is to say, the loop position must not vary from tray to tray but must always be delivered in the same position on the item in question.
+The loop position on the SRS tray must always be in a constant position at the item level.
+Specifically, the loop position must not vary from tray to tray but must always be delivered in the same position on the corresponding item.